tacogips/dairi/README.md

 ## dairi

-A neovim plugin that send cmd to background process(e.g. julia repl).
+A neovim plugin that send input to stdio of background process(e.g. julia repl).

 It's just Poc.
 Operation confirmed on only linux.